Pupat3l/La_crime_Data/README.md

 ### Extract:
 - The data was downloaded from the data source and stored to the local file system.
+- I've added a code snippet that will automate the download from url and put it straight to s3 bucket.
 - Python & Boto3 was used to upload my data from my local file system to Amazon Web Services Storage (S3) [Extract.py script](https://github.com/Pupat3l/La_crime_Data/blob/main/ETL/Extract.py)

 ### Transform:
 - Python & Boto3 (Python was used to transform the data, making sure all data types matched our schema & dropping anything unneccesary).
 We utilized Pandas to make any transformations (split up the original CSV file into dimensions) & then uploaded the individual dimensions back to S3 in CSV format.